Masterclass: fiction (a year-long workshop)

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs.
 You will be expected to submit your work to the workshop.
-You are welcome to bring a laptop or tablet to use in class if you feel it will be helpful.

 When I've finished, what course can I do next?